Season Recap of Food & Farm Program

 Adding partners means we can connect more people with VYCC and the Health Care Share.

-Find out how VYCC is involved with food security efforts this fall, in this VermontBiz article
+Find out how VYCC is involved with ongoing food security efforts, in this VermontBiz article